dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Polished Stone Recipe.md

 A perfectly spherical stone, rounded and sanded until its smooth surface shines.
 This item may be donated to your stone stockpile.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Polished Stone Recipe

 Sorting priority: 43108

-Item uid: Polished Stone Recipe